 Previous research demonstrated the possibility to record neural activity from the planarian cephalic ganglia using invasive monopole electrodes [6].
 We extend this demonstration by recording ongoing electrophysiological activity from noninvasive surface electrodes at room temperature.
-Whereas this approach has a number of advantages over the invasive recordings, such as reducing the harm to the animals, ease and low cost of implementation of the recording procedure, and the possibility to record the same animal multiple times, it comes with a number of drawbacks.
-First, the recording device is not specifically designed to record from planarians, and it is imperative to carefully establish that the currently observed signal actually reflects neural activity.
+Whereas this approach has several advantages over the invasive recordings, such as reducing the harm to the animals, ease and low cost of implementation of the recording procedure, and the possibility to record the same animal multiple times, it comes with a number of drawbacks.
+First, the recording device is not specifically designed to record from planarians, and it is imperative to carefully establish that the currently observed signal reflects neural activity.
 To this end, we recorded EEG activity with the same setup from dead mosquito larvae.
 Second, and related to this, our recording setup is spatially much less precise than a single electrode inserted into the cephalic ganglion.
 Therefore, future recording setups should include a higher number of electrodes to disentangle electrical activity arising from the ganglia from those arising from the ventral nervous cords, or muscle activity.
 Finally, we observed strong low-frequency noise even in the recordings from the mosquito larvae, and strong signal contamination from the power lines, even at sub-harmonic frequencies.
 Therefore, we need to optimize our current recording environment to shield it from environmental noise, for example with a faraday cage.
+Whereas we show changes in the power spectrum between darkness and light stimulation, other stimulations should be considered, such as vibrations [6].
+Moreover, recent advances in RNA injection suggest that it is possible to specifically remove eye spots or block UV light responsiveness {Shettigar:2021br} {Lapan:2012ea}.
+These manipulations could further help determining whether the recorded signals reflect neural activity.

 5. Conclusion

 Overall, we can confirm the observations by Aoki and colleagues [6], that the power spectrum of continuous neural activity of planarians exhibits a broad rise in the low frequencies, and that the spectrum conforms to a 1/fx pattern with an exponent ‘x’ close to 1.
 Moreover, we extend this observation by showing that light stimulation induced an increase in higher frequency activity.
 Recording neural activity from planarians with wire electrodes allows continuous recordings across longer intervals, and repeated recordings from the same animals without harming the animals to study changes in neural activity linked to stimulus processing and cognition.
-The study of nervous systems with a small number of neurons is of special interest to the field of artificial intelligence.
-Simulations and hardware implementations of artificial neural networks strive to disentangle the neural mechanisms underlying different cognitive performances such as memory or perception.
-It would be highly interesting to quantify the minimal number of neurons necessary for a certain task, in biology as well as in technology.
+Studying nervous systems with a small number of neurons to understand the foundations of biological intelligence is an interesting interdisciplinary bridge to the field of artificial intelligence.
+Simulations and hardware implementations of artificial neural networks strive to disentangle the mechanisms underlying different cognitive performances such as memory or perception.
+It would be highly interesting to compare biological and artificial neural networks with similar properties to quantify the minimal number of neurons necessary for a certain task.

 References